More companies being hit by cyber crooks putting your information at risk

 “Each individual is generally impacted by more than one data breach,” he said.
 “We don’t have comprehensive numbers because some states don’t really require an organization to report how many people are involved.”

-“That a problem for a variety of reasons,” said Lee.
+“That a problem for a variety of reasons,” Lee continued.
 “One is it doesn’t give individual consumers the information they need to protect themselves.
 A data breach doesn’t mean that your information has been misused, it means it’s been exposed and you’re at risk of it being misused.”

 He says the problem is that some people continue to use the same passwords for many accounts, including personal and business email.